 You Can Save More with Hostinger in the Long Run

 Both Hostinger and A2 Hosting offer a broad range of services, from shared hosting to managed WordPress and more advanced VPS solutions.
-However, Hostinger’s shared plans are significantly cheaper than A2’s.
+However, Hostinger’s shared plans are significantly cheaper than A2 Hosting’s.

-Take A2’s Startup and Hostinger’s Premium – two shared hosting plans with similar prices for the first prepaid term, which spans three years with A2 and four years with Hostinger.
-A2 gives you five times more storage space but only allows you to host a single website, while Hostinger allows up to 100 websites and provides one free domain name for the first year.
+Take A2 Hosting’s Startup and Hostinger’s Single – two shared hosting plans with similar prices for the first prepaid term, which spans three years with A2 Hosting and four years with Hostinger.
+A2 Hosting looks more worth the price at first glance because it gives you more storage space.

-Otherwise, the two plans are fairly balanced, but only during the first term.
-Following renewal, A2 Hosting’s Startup plan becomes almost twice as expensive as Hostinger’s Premium.
+But the two plans are only fairly balanced during the first term.
+Following renewal, A2 Hosting’s Startup plan becomes almost thrice as expensive as Hostinger’s Single.
 Something to keep in mind if you’re in it for the long run.

 Hostinger’s Control Panel Is More User-Friendly, but A2 Hosting Gives You More Tools